-- Reduce vision loss caused by bleeding in the vitreous gel (vitreous hemorrhage) when bleeding is severe or when the blood does not clear on its own after several months.
+- Reduce vision loss caused by bleeding in the vitreous gel (vitreous hemorrhage).
+Surgery may be needed if bleeding is severe or the blood does not clear on its own.

-An oil bubble can be used in this surgery.
-Because an oil bubble does not move around in the eye as much as a gas bubble moves around, your eye doctor may suggest this type of surgery instead of other retinal detachment surgeries.
-The oil bubble may make the surgery and recovery easier for older adults, young children, and anyone who may have trouble keeping his or her head and eye in the proper position.
+Your eye doctor may suggest this type of surgery for a retinal detachment because an oil bubble can be used.
+An oil bubble does not move around in the eye as much as a gas bubble does.
+This may make the surgery and recovery easier for people who have trouble keeping their head in the proper position.

 How Well It Works

-Vitrectomy has been shown to greatly improve visual acuity in many people who have severe vitreous hemorrhage that has not cleared on its own.
+Vitrectomy can greatly improve vision in many people who have severe bleeding in the eye that has not cleared on its own.